logo

 Read more detailed instructions on how to start a company in Mauritius and the full steps involved in the incorporation process.

-Based on the structure and the actual scale of your company, the incorporation could take from 5 working days to a few weeks if additional documents or statements are required, but the process is straightforward, so it will not be too difficult for your enterprise.
+Based on the structure and the actual scale of your company, the incorporation could take from 5 working days to a few weeks if additional documents or statements are required, but the process is straightforward in most cases.

-It is recommended to consult with a local lawyer or business advisor who can guide the specific requirements and regulations for setting up a business in Mauritius.
+It is recommended to consult with a local lawyer or business advisor, like BBCIncorp who can guide you on the specific requirements and regulations for setting up a business in Mauritius.

 Other information about doing business in Mauritius